guusj/books/Warbreaker_BrandonSanderson.md

 _What in Austre’s name was that?_ she thought, pausing for what was probably too long a time as she stared at the door.
 Finally, she sighed, turning away.
 The usual fire crackled in the hearth, but it was smaller than previously.
 He was there.
 Siri didn’t need to look to see him.
 As her eyes grew more accustomed to the darkness, she could notice that the fire’s colors—blue, orange, even black—were far too true, far too _vibrant_.
 Her gown, a brilliant golden satin, seemed to burn with its own inner color.
 Anything that was white—some of the lace on her dress, for instance—bent slightly, giving off a rainbow of colors as if seen through a prism.
 Part of her wished for a well-lit room, where she could experience the full beauty of BioChroma.
 But, of course, that was not right.
 The God King’s Breath was a perversion.
 He was fed on the souls of his people, and the colors he evoked came at their expense.
-Shivering, Siri undid the side of her dress then let the garment fall to pieces around her—the long sleeves slipping free, bodice falling forward, skirt and gown rustling as they dropped to the floor.
+Shivering, Siri undid the side of her dress, then let the garment fall to pieces around her—the long sleeves slipping free, bodice falling forward, skirt and gown rustling as they dropped to the floor.
 She completed the ritual, sliding the straps of her shift off her shoulders, then dropping the garment to the floor beside the gown.
 She stepped free of both, then bowed herself down into her customary posture.
 Her back complained, and she ruefully contemplated another uncomfortable night. _The least they could do_, she thought, _is make certain the fire is large enough._ At night in the large stone palace, it got chilly despite the Hallandren tropical climate.
 Particularly if one were naked.
 _Focus on Bluefingers_, she thought, trying to distract herself. _What did he mean?
 Things are not what they seem in the palace?_
 Was he referring to the God King and his ability to have her killed?
 She was well aware of the God King’s power.
 How could she forget it, with him sitting not fifteen feet away, watching from the shadows?
 No, that wasn’t it.
 He’d felt he’d needed to give this warning quietly, without others hearing. _Watch yourself. . . ._